Our Ethics Policy

 Language is still evolving on what to call the individuals in a same-sex relationship or marriage.
 Follow their preference if it is known.
 Boyfriend, girlfriend, partner, husband, and wife are all acceptable options depending on situation and preference.

-Gender expression, on the other hand, refers to how an individual chooses to outwardly express their gender identity.
+Gender expression refers to how an individual chooses to outwardly express their gender identity.
 The two do not always align perfectly, so avoid assumptions.
 Take care not to confuse gender identity or gender expression with sexual orientation.
 Transgender people may be straight, lesbian, gay, bisexual, or queer.

 The term transsexual has a clinical definition as someone who identifies as a member of the sex opposite to that assigned at birth, and so as such should not be confused with the broader term transgender.